alekseyl/enum_ext/README.md

     $ gem install enum_ext

 ## Usage
- To use enum extension extend main model class with EnumExt module, and make your own extantion to your enums the way you need:
+ To use enum extension extend main model class with EnumExt module, and customize your enums the way you need:

     class SomeModel
       extend EnumExt